 Other Things To Consider

 Empty nest syndrome isn’t always the only root cause of a drinking problem that forms or becomes worse after a child leaves home.
-Numerous other variables can also raise the danger that an aging mom or dad will have a problem with alcoholism.
+Numerous other variables can also raise the danger that an ageing mom or dad will have a problem with alcoholism.

-While the unfavorable emotions of an empty nest can impact any parent or caregiver, some people are more susceptible to alcoholism.
+While the unfavourable emotions of an empty nest can impact any parent or caregiver, some people are more susceptible to alcoholism.
 For instance, clinical depression is a significant risk variable for problem drinking and dependency.
 If there’s a history of depression, it can result in a raised danger of excessive alcohol usage.